mrakgr/The-Spiral-Language/readme.md

 ```
 type (dotnet_type (1 + 2 + 3))
 ```
-Hence mistakes with macros will have to be responsibility of the downwards langauges.
+Hence mistakes with macros will have to be responsibility of the downwards languages.
 But in the worst they will just lead to a type error.

 Unlike in other languages where they are used for abstraction, macros in Spiral are only to be used for interop.
 They would not be good at all for that anyway given that at most they can print text.
 ```